slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 2. What invariant is enforced across all policy files?
 Why is it necessary?
 3. What are trusted roots?
 Who configures them?
 4. What is a publish attestation?
 Who creates it?
 What information does it contain?
-5. What artifact properties may be useful to reports in the attestation beong the one used in this tutorial?
+5. What artifact properties may be useful to report in the attestation beyong its SLSA level?
 6. What metadata is needed to verify a publish attestation?
 7. What improvements can we make to improve UX for teams?